 - talks from experts in architecture, graphic design, product design and art.

-Kent School of Architecture also puts on special events that you are welcome to attend.
+Kent School of Architecture and Planning also puts on special events that you are welcome to attend.
 These may include:

 - open lectures